• Skip to primary navigation

 This year was one of the most selective yet in college admissions.
 Many colleges that were highly selective last year were even more selective this year.
 We are proud to share the university and college acceptances received by our 24 students who applied to colleges this year:

-Nearly 2/3 of our seniors were accepted to schools in the Top 30 National Universities and Liberal Arts Colleges including Stanford University, Cornell University (5), University of California (Berkeley), University of California (Los Angeles), Vanderbilt University, Carnegie Mellon University, University of Michigan (3), Washington University at St. Louis, Georgetown University, the University of Virginia (2) and also top liberal arts colleges including Colgate University and Haverford College.
+• Two-thirds of our seniors were accepted to schools in the Top 30 National Universities and Liberal Arts Colleges including Stanford University, University of Pennsylvania, Cornell University (5), University of California (Berkeley), University of California (Los Angeles), Vanderbilt University, Carnegie Mellon University, University of Michigan (3), Washington University at St. Louis, Georgetown University, the University of Virginia (2) and also top liberal arts colleges including Barnard College, Colgate University, and Haverford College.

 “While I am thrilled that our students have fantastic college options,” shared Mr. Brauch, “I am most proud of this class of seniors for applying to schools that fit what they want out of a college environment and experience.
 All of our seniors chose the path that fit them best at and outside of our school.
 They have driven this process, and the results show the effort and time spent focusing on fit for their unique interests and talents.
 That has served them well at our school and will help tremendously as they take their next steps towards college and beyond.”